VictorLuusf/BasicWebscraping/README.md

 ```

 ### Installation
-You will need Juypter Notebook or any programming environment you prefer.
+You will need Jupyter Notebook or any programming environment you prefer.
 I recommend Juypter Notebook.
 It is what I used to perform webscrapping.
 ```sh
 https://jupyter.org/
 ```